Public Financing of IVF: A Review of Policy Rationales

 Showing items related by title, author, creator and subject.

-Practice Guidelines: Overview of Agency for Health Care Policy and Research Efforts Testimony by Sarah F. Jaggar, Director, Health Financing and Public Health Issues, Health, Education, and Human Services Division Before the Subcommittee On Health, House Committee on Ways and Means Unknown author (United States.
+Practice Guidelines: Overview of Agency for Health Care Policy and Research Efforts Testimony by Sarah F. Jaggar, Director, Health Financing and Public Health Issues, Health, Education, and Human Services Division Before the Subcommittee On Health, House Committee on Ways and Means Unknown creator (United States.
 General Accounting Office, 1995-07-25)